very-good-science/data-ethics-club/README.md

 - Through the [Jean Golding Institute mailing list](https://www.bristol.ac.uk/golding/join-our-mailing-list/) - where you can also hear about other Data Science Events.
 - By putting the dates [right here in this repository](./MEETINGS.md).
 - We'll [tweet about it at #DataEthicsClub](https://twitter.com/hashtag/DataEthicsClub?src=hashtag_click).

+## How to join our next meeting
+Either:
+- Go to [this file](./MEETINGS.md) and click on the date you want to join - all the details are there
+- OR [join the mailing list](http://eepurl.com/hjkmnX) to receive a "1 week reminder" and an "it's today!" reminder.

 ## Get Involved
 If you're interested in joining us in organising, please ping us an [email](mailto:grp-ethicaldatascience@groups.bristol.ac.uk)